 While we started digging through more than 4 hours of footage (that Lewis - our researcher - handpicked for us from the BBC archive) we also had to think of how we could make these work.
 At this stage we didn't have a clear narrative in place, just themes that we would like to explore and loose categories (pacemaking, beat building, boogie wonderland, heartbreak and so on).
 I guess this is the nature of a project based on archive footage, you don't know what treasures you'll come across.

-Developing the timeline above was a breakthrough moment on finding a narrative structure.
-At this point we were quite familiar with the footage, we trimmed the fat and got down to 25 minutes, we had our themes and categories in place so we knew what ingredients we had at our disposal.
-We just had to come up with a recipe - easy, right?
+Developing the timeline above was a breakthrough moment in finding a narrative structure.
+By this point we were pretty familiar with the footage.
+We'd trimmed it down to 25 minutes, had our themes and categories sorted, so we knew what ingredients we had.
+We just had to come up with a recipe – easy, right?

-I remember shots were starting to fall in place quite naturally (minus just a few gaps) and it was all taking shape based on the moments of any football match: kick off to full time whistle and all the energy and drama in between.
+I remember shots started falling in place quite naturally (minus just a few gaps) and it was all taking shape based on the moments of any football match: kick off to full time whistle and all the energy and drama in between.

 Initial Styleframes by Studio Something

 Ken Clark - Studio Something's Art Director - developed these gorgeous styleframes very early in the process.
 They were actually in the deck the studio presented to BBC in the pitch phase.
-The biggest things we had to loose were the typography and the flags (only because we didn't have time for big individual feature moments like that) but everything else, the black and white treatment of the players, the repetition, colours, handmade flourishes and the gritty texture, they can all be found in the final piece.
-I loved this scrapbook style treatment right from the start so I'm elated we manage to preserve it.
+The biggest things we had to lose were the typography and the flags (only because we didn't have time for big individual feature moments like that) but everything else made it through – the black and white treatment, the repetition, colours, handmade flourishes, gritty texture.
+I loved this scrapbook style from the start, so I'm elated we managed to preserve it.

 Pattern Explorations and Animation Tests